-To reiterate, these tools are great when it comes to high level audits on specific pages.
-However if you’re serious about ensuring your site is accessible for users with disabilities, consult an expert to assess the damage and come up with a plan of attack to keep you in compliance even after the dust has settled.
+To reiterate, these tools are great when it comes to high-level audits on specific pages.
+However, if you’re serious about ensuring your site is accessible for users with disabilities, consult an expert to assess the damage and develop a plan of attack to keep you in compliance even after the dust has settled.

 Assorted Great Reads:

-Like most issues we come across while site-building, there’s often countless approaches to solve the same problem.
-In an attempt to save you a bit of “Google’ing” time, I’ll share some links below that have helped us solve some more specific issues for our clients, as well as some great thoughts from experts in the field that are helping to drive extraordinary and positive change for the users with disabilities community in the digital realm:
+Like most issues we encounter while site-building, there are often countless approaches to solve the same problem.
+In an attempt to save you a bit of “Googling” time, I’ll share some links below that have helped us solve some more specific issues for our clients, as well as some great thoughts from experts in the field that are helping to drive extraordinary and positive change for the users with disabilities community in the digital realm:

 - Neurodiversity and the Digital Divide